taltonji2/PreReqChecker/README.md

  <br> (Number of courses, Course ID's, Number of Edges, Course ID followed by a prerequisite ID)
 - An output file

 returns the full adjacency list structure.
+Course ID followed by all of its immediate prerequisites

 Implemented the graph using an arraylist of type Course.
 <br> Course stores a string name, and an arraylist of immediate prerequisites.